ktnlvr/ktnlvr.dev/content/design/ttrpg/index.md

 Karma points allow players with bad roll streaks to come back.
 Getting bad dice rolls can be viewed as punishment for playing the games.
 Compensatory mechanics like this give players some control over the inherent output[^output-randomness] randomness.

 Alternatively, if a player rolls a on ethey may use their Hero Dice.
 They dice can be used to reroll *any* failure.
 5 karma can be converted into a hero dice at any moment, but there can supposedly be only one at a time[^one-hero-dice].

-## Machinations Analysis

-Machinations is a framework that focuses on describing a game as a combinations of feed-back loop and resource conversion processes.

-However, the only process governed by rules that can be viewed as a resource transaction is raw combat, so this chapter will focus on the out-of-the-box combat mechanics.

-The formal resources by rules of EZD6 are *Karma*, *Hero Die*, *Hitpoints* of the PCs and the Bag Guys, *Boons*/*Banes*.
-This yields interesting relationships.

 ## House Rules